Mike11199/HashMap-Python-Implementation/README.md

 There is a 999,999 in 1,000,000, or 99.9999% chance of not being in a collision for a single pair.
 This is the chance of NOT inserting a key/value pair into the same bucket.

-The chance of there not being a collision for all possible pairings of 2,450 keysraisesed to the exponent of the number of pairs:
+The chance of there not being a collision for all possible pairings of 2,450 keys inserted to the hash table, is the probability of not having a single collision raised to the exponent of the number of pairs:

 ```math
 {0.999999}^{3,000,025} = 4.97%
 ```
-1 - 4.97% is a 95% chance that at least two keys in this hash table will be hashed to the same slot.
+If there is a 4.97% of there not being a single collision in a hash table with 1 million buckets and 2,450 keys, then there is a 1 - 4.97%, or 95% chance that at least two keys in this hash table will be hashed to the same slot.

+As such, separate chaining and open addressing is used to handle these potential collisions.

 </br>